MPCStats/docs/docs/getting-started/deployment/client.md

 6. Install the MPC demo infrastructure

-   Ensure that you are at the repository root before proceeding.
+   Make sure that you are at the repository root before proceeding.
    ```
    poetry install
    ```